cloudflare/cloudflare-docs/content/magic-transit/analytics/_index.md

 # Magic Transit analytics

-Review the following documents to learn more about analytics in Magic Transit.
+Review the topics below to learn more about analytics in Magic Transit.

 {{<directory-listing>}}